SteelCompendium/data-md-dse/Bestiary/Monsters/Ogres/Statblocks/Cyclops.md

 reason: -1
 intuition: 3
 presence: -1
-traits:
-  - name: Limited Vision
-    effects:
-      - effect: The cyclops has line of effect only within 3 squares.
-Whenever the cyclops takes damage from a ranged ability, they can move up to 3 squares toward the source of the damage.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Wild Slam
+    name: Wild Slam
     icon: ❇️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Weapon
-    type: Main action
+    usage: Main action
     distance: 1 burst
     target: Each enemy and object in the area
     effects:
       - roll: Power Roll + 5
-        t1: 3 damage; A < 3 3 damage
+        tier1: 3 damage; A < 3 3 damage
-        t2: 6 damage; push 3; A < 4 4 damage
+        tier2: 6 damage; push 3; A < 4 4 damage
-        t3: 7 damage; prone; A < 5 5 damage and restrained (save ends)
+        tier3: 7 damage; prone; A < 5 5 damage and restrained (save ends)
+      - name: Effect
-      - effect: The cyclops automatically treats their initial power roll as a 17.
+        effect: The cyclops automatically treats their initial power roll as a 17.
 They can still roll to determine if they score a critical hit.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Limited Vision
+    icon: ⭐️
+    effects:
+      - effect: The cyclops has line of effect only within 3 squares.
+Whenever the cyclops takes damage from a ranged ability, they can move up to 3 squares toward the source of the damage.
 ~~~